Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Pointers.md

       Abuse of pointers may result in many conflicts including wrongly matching the data type of pointer and variables.

 2. Pointer Arithmetic:
-   1. Meaning: we could do addition for a pointer,which will result in it points to the next data in memory. **But this is confusing and we don't know where it points iff we derefernce the new pointer, the complier will produce errors.**
+   1. Meaning: we could do addition for a pointer,which will result in it points to the next data in memory. **But this is confusing and we don't know where it points iff we dereference the new pointer, the complier will produce errors.**
-   2. Arithmetic: When adding N to a pointer to any type T, the complier will generate the instructions whcih add N$*$ (the number of bytes for values of type T) to the numeric value of the pointer.
+   2. Arithmetic: When adding N to a pointer to any type T, the complier will generate the instructions which add N$*$ (the number of bytes for values of type T) to the numeric value of the pointer.
       **Notice: the offset of pointer arithmetic depends on the specific type of the pointer and addressibility of memory.
 And x86 is byte-addressable***
       For multidimensional data, notice that the pointer arithmetic depends on size:
       `array[3][5]`: